 This confession shouldn’t result in a judgment against the man – my father – as someone inherently cruel or overtly insensitive.
 No person can give what he or she has never received.
 I know my dad recognized many of his own father’s shortcomings and made valiant attempts to ‘do things different’.
 Like many parents he desired more for his children than he was given.
 And I believe this included bestowing the acceptance and recognition only a father can provide.

 But as humans we come with limitations.
 Often these barriers are self-erected while other times they are placed by providence.
 And looking back over my youth, no matter how much he may have wished otherwise, those inadequacies were felt.
 He often told me how proud he was, that I did a good job, and that he loved me.
 But it was usually only during those times when I actually did a good job he could easily be proud of.
-If that’s the only time it’s ever offered it will soon begin to feel like the results are getting the credit instead of the one who needs it.
+If that’s the only time acceptance and worth are ever offered it will soon begin to feel like the results are getting the credit instead of the one who needs it.
 I believe it’s because of this, even at 42 years old, I still place far too much weight on accomplishment and material success – the tangible evidence that I’m accepted.

 Something else I’ve realized is this – I’m not alone.
 Men of every age and walk of life contend with this or very similar wounds – often more severe – inflicted by their father or some other man of significant influence from their childhood.
 Yet the most unfortunate aspect is how these men rarely ever deal with the damage and soon find themselves passing those same wounds onto the next generation.